 Fact 5.
-No, one should periodically get tested as per the physician’s advice, in following cases even if non-obese.
+No, one should regularly get tested as per the physician’s advice, in the following cases even if non-obese.
 If one has a family history of diabetes, age more than 45 years, diabetes during pregnancy, suffered from a hormonal disorder causing enlarged ovaries with cysts, negligible physical activity, high blood pressure or high blood cholesterol.

 Disclaimer: The above information has been prepared by a qualified medical professional and may not represent the practices followed universally.
 However, the suggestions listed in this article constitute fairly common advice given to patients who need to lose weight.
 Since every patient is different, you are advised to consult your physician, if in doubt, before acting upon this information.
 Lupin Limited has only facilitated the distribution of this information to you in the interest of patient welfare.